souvikmaji/leaderboard/README.md

 ## Things that can be improved / TODO

--   Unit tests
+-   Autoreload server
--   Hosting
+-   Generalize team nomanclatures.
+-   CRUD apis for team
+-   CRUD apis for users
 -   Use datatable sorting feature
--   Read database credentials at app start for the first time.
--   Test with a larger dataset
--   Generalize team/player nomanclatures.
 -   Handle schema decoder errors
--   move db operations from models to finder package
--   Refactor setup router logic into a map in controller package
+-   Refactor setup router logic from a map
--   CRUD apis for team
+-   User auth apis
 -   Initialize db using make
--   Go script to populate db using crud apis
+-   Go data preperation script using db methods
 -   Use redis for db
--   Autoreload server
--   atom fix import & autocomplete
+-   Benchmark with a larger dataset
+-   Read database credentials at app start for the first time.
 -   Integrate Swagger
+-   Hosting
+-   Unit tests